WalkAway campaign: Reactions

-In 2018, David A. Love of CNN condemned the campaign as "pure propaganda [and] a psychological operation."
+In 2018, progressive commentator David A. Love of CNN condemned the campaign as "pure propaganda [and] a psychological operation."

 That same year, Abby Ohlheiser wrote in The Washington Post, "There's little actual evidence to suggest that #WalkAway represents a mass conversion of millions – or even thousands – of Democrats" and contrasted the broad appeal of true viral videos with the "Conservative Internet viral" nature of the WalkAway video.
 ThinkProgress characterized the campaign as "a grifting operation," noting efforts by the organizers to sell dinner packages priced in the hundreds of dollars to march attendees.

 Slate journalist Mark Joseph Stern accused Straka of presenting royalty-free stock images from Shutterstock and claiming they were of people who had left the Democratic Party, though Straka denied that any such material originated from the WalkAway campaign.
-Fact-checking website Snopes stated that it could not determine whether this use of stock images had originated from campaign organizers.
+Fact-checking website Snopes stated that it could not determine whether or not this use of stock images had originated from campaign organizers.